bigladder/atheneum-forge/README.md

 We hope to be able to get this project up on PyPI so that it will just be a pip install away!

-In the mean time, it can be used via poetry:
+In the mean time, it can be used with the uv dependency manager:

 ```
 > # clone the repository
-> poetry install
-> poetry shell
+> uv sync
-> aforge --help
+> uv run aforge --help
-> aforge init-with-config path/to/new-or-existing/repo/config.toml cpp
+> uv run aforge init-with-config path/to/new-or-existing/repo/ cpp
 > # edit the generated config.toml, fill in required data
 > # now generate or update the scaffolding/boilerplate
 > aforge gen path/to/new-or-existing/repo/config.toml cpp